robko01/hw_pravetx_ext/README.md

 # hw_pravetx_ext

-This repo is dedicated to hold Schematics and PCB design files for the Robko01 Pravetz extention board.
+This repo is dedicated to hold Schematics and PCB design files for the Robko01 Pravetz extension board.

 The board is designed in KiCAD.